dlukes/diplomka/README.md

 around with them (e.g. in `R` or some other stat software) but can't figure out the format, drop me a line on github and I'll try to provide some basic orientation :)

+## Credits

+The music stimuli were created with the help of the [leipzig](https://github.com/ctford/leipzig) Clojure library by ctford, converted to midi using the Python [MIDIUtil](https://code.google.com/p/midiutil/) library and rendered into WAV files using [TiMidity++](http://timidity.sourceforge.net/) and the `FluidR3_GM.sf2` soundfont.